KatherineMichel/portfolio/doc/2024-recap.md

 ### CFP Connect Panel

-August CFP Connect hosted a women in leadership panel.
+CFP Connect hosted a women in leadership panel.
 The world has enough manels.
 Bring on the wanels.

 ![](2024-recap-images/cfp-connect-panel.jpg)
 Women in Leadership Panel